Jroo1053/CTFScore/Docs/README.md

 ### Automated CTF Deployment

-The installation and configuration of every system component is a pretty time consuming.
-Therefore, it is recommended that the ansible playbooks provided in the ````Deployment``` section of this repo are used for most deployments.
+The installation and configuration of every system component is pretty time-consuming.
+Therefore, it is recommended that the ansible playbooks provided in the ```Deployment``` section of this repo are used for most deployments.
 There are roles are currently available for:

 1. The log aggregator
 2. The API/UI
 3. Suricata

-Each of the roles in the ````Deployment``` are separate so you can use a combination of them  to build for any particular deployment.
+Each of the roles in the ```Deployment```is separate so you can use a combination of them to build for any particular deployment.
 Note, that this deployment option still requires some configuration and should be completed by modifying each of the roles ```vars/main.yml``` file.

 ### Log Aggregator Installation

-The Log aggregator is a simple python application so, the usual steps apply; First grab this repo with ```git clone```, Navigate to the source files at ```/Source/logger.py``` and ```Source/Lib```, then install the required dependences by running ```pip install -r logger_reqs.txt```.
-If the dependency installation completes successfully it should then be possible to run the log aggregator a specified config file (```python3 /Source/logger.py -c config.yml```).
+The Log aggregator is a simple python application so, the usual steps apply; First grab this repo with ```git clone```, Navigate to the source files at ```/Source/logger.py``` and ```Source/Lib```, then install the required dependencies by running ```pip install -r logger_reqs.txt```.
+If the dependency installation completes successfully it should then be possible to run the log aggregator in a specified config file (```python3 /Source/logger.py -c config.yml```).

-It is also recommended that, the log aggregator is run under ```systemd```, so it can run silently and resume after failure, an example service file is available here.
+It is also recommended that the log aggregator is run under ```systemd```, so it can run silently and resume after failure, an example service file is available [here]().

 ### Log Aggregator Configuration

 The log aggregator requires some configuration once the installation is complete.
 This configuration can only be applied through a YAML config file, consisting of two primary sections.
-The ```global_options``` section contains settings that affect the overall behavior of the programme and is detailed below:
+The ```global_options``` section contains settings that affect the overall behaviour of the programme and is detailed below:

 ```yaml
 ---